 As my craftsmanship improved I gained confidence in using my prototypes for work applications and generally became fascinated by the process of outdoor equipment design and product development.
 Recent leaps forward in materials and manufacturing technologies have also ignited my enthusiasm to explore fresh ideas for outdoor technical equipment and apparel.
 In September 2016 I formed BESOTORO LLC to further my designs and propose solutions which inspire outdoor adventure creativity and function.

-My first BESOTORO LLC project is to offer dog-handling and horse-handling rope products based on designs I've been thoroughly testing and improving over the years, in the process inventing a device to construct a superior form of lashing for binding loops and enhancing function.
-The leashes and leads I make are ideal for working horse- and dog- professionals and for those dedicated to a lifestyle of adventurous dog- or horse-keeping.
+My first BESOTORO LLC equipment innovations are a line of dog-handling and horse-handling rope equipment designs I've been thoroughly testing and improving over the years, in the process inventing a device to assist construction of a superior form of whipping for binding loops and enhancing grip.
+The leashes and leads I make are ideal for working horse- and dog- professionals, for those dedicated to a lifestyle of adventurous dog- or horse-keeping, or for anyone with unique application requirements.
 My rope equipment is designed and constructed to function wonderfully and to endure rigorous adventuring.

 Thanks for your interest in BESOTORO LLC!
 I will continue to update this site as the business evolves.
 Meanwhile check out the Instagram link at the bottom of this page, and please don't hesitate to Contact me with any questions, build requests, or feedback.
 Adventure wisely!